 Applying light hair oil will help lock in moisture that will in-turn make your braid out on straight natural hair an absolute success.
 I recommend using tea tree oil or peach oil.
 They are both very light and perfect to lock in moisture for a perfect braid out on kinky straight or braid out on straight natural hair.

-You’ll need a suitable comb to divide your hair into sections to get the baddest braid out.
-J I recommend a wide tooth comb as well as a rat tail comb for easy manipulation.
+You’ll need a suitable comb to divide your hair into sections to get the worst braid out.
+J I recommend a wide-tooth comb as well as a rat tail comb for easy manipulation.

 4. Hair Ties/ Satin Rollers

 You’ll need hair ties to secure your braids and keeping them from getting tangled.
 I use satin rollers to secure my plaits as it prevents any odd or uneven lines in my hair.

 So, here’s what you need to do for a perfect braid out on straight natural hair.

 1. Start out on slightly damp hair and part your hair from the middle so your hair is divided into two major sections.
 Now each of these two sections needs to be divided into 2 sections.
 So in total you should have 4 braids.
 You can go for more braids if you want tighter curls.